promcon/website/content/2017-munich/index.md

 You can learn more about the last PromCon event in our [2017 recap blog post](https://prometheus.io/blog/2017/09/04/promcon-2017-recap/).

+You can also find all talk recordings and slides linked from the talk descriptions in the [schedule](/2017-munich/schedule).

 We are looking forward to seeing you at PromCon 2018!

 ## Our sponsors